eemoir/dhamma_helper/README.md

 This is a Laravel project.
 As such, it relies heavily on Bootstrap and MySQL.
 I made use of the Storage facade in storing user-recorded audio files.
 I also used the Laravel Socialite package to implement OAuth2 Facebook and Google logins.
 I used Laravel Collective's Form and HTML package to create forms in the blade-templated views.

-On the front end, I used higuma's <a href="https://github.com/higuma/web-audio-recorder-js" target="_blank">WebAudioRecorder.js</a> to record and encode audio input from the user.
+On the front end, I used higuma's <a href="https://github.com/higuma/web-audio-recorder-js">WebAudioRecorder.js</a> to record and encode audio input from the user.
 I adapted it to only encode to MP3, since WAV files are too large to be sent to the server, although in the future I intend to add an Ogg encoding option for browsers that don't support MP3.

-The graph of minutes meditated per day displayed on the home page is created with <a href="https://www.chartjs.org/" target="_blank">Chart.js</a>.
+The graph of minutes meditated per day displayed on the home page is created with <a href="https://www.chartjs.org/">Chart.js</a>.

-I used a <a href="https://www.w3schools.com/html/html5_webworkers.asp" target="_blank">Web Worker</a> to sound the gong three times at the end of each meditation, since the gong chimes are spaced several seconds apart and the thread was blocking other features.
+I used a <a href="https://www.w3schools.com/html/html5_webworkers.asp">Web Worker</a> to sound the gong three times at the end of each meditation, since the gong chimes are spaced several seconds apart and the thread was blocking other features.

 ### Other Credits

-Traversy Media's <a href="https://www.youtube.com/playlist?list=PLillGF-RfqbYhQsN5WMXy6VsDMKGadrJ-" target="_blank">Laravel from Scratch</a> series was extremely helpful for me when I was first setting up and configuring the app.
+Traversy Media's <a href="https://www.youtube.com/playlist?list=PLillGF-RfqbYhQsN5WMXy6VsDMKGadrJ-">Laravel from Scratch</a> series was extremely helpful for me when I was first setting up and configuring the app.

-The loading circle that displays while account metrics are loading was inspired by this <a href="https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_loader5" target="_blank">example</a> from W3 Schools.
+The loading circle that displays while account metrics are loading was inspired by this <a href="https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_loader5">example</a> from W3 Schools.

-The animated dots that indicate a recording is in progress were adapted from this <a href="https://codepen.io/chrisnager/pen/yfwgE" target="_blank">CodePen</a>.
+The animated dots that indicate a recording is in progress were adapted from this <a href="https://codepen.io/chrisnager/pen/yfwgE">CodePen</a>.

-The FadeIn/FadeOut effects I use were adapted from this <a href="http://jsfiddle.net/TH2dn/606/" target="_blank">JSFiddle</a>.
+The FadeIn/FadeOut effects I use were adapted from this <a href="http://jsfiddle.net/TH2dn/606/">JSFiddle</a>.